 - Financial division of a major multinational corporation in connection with criminal and regulatory investigation of the municipal bond reinvestment markets by the DOJ and certain state attorneys general, as well as in related multidistrict litigation.

-- Laboratoires Fournier in an antitrust jury trial in the US District Court for the District of Delaware involving allegations of predatory innovation.
+- Laboratoires Fournier in an antitrust jury trial in the U.S. District Court for the District of Delaware involving allegations of predatory innovation.
 Case settled just prior to jury deliberations.

 - Zimmer Holdings in DOJ criminal price-fixing investigation involving orthopedic implant devices and in related class action litigation.